savdagod/TidbytAssistant/README.md

 ### Adding app to your regular app rotation
 #### Use the action TidbytAssistant: Push
 1. Create a folder in your **/config** directory called **tidbyt**.
-2. Place your .star file(s) in this folder.
+2. Create a folder for your app with your app name (myapp.star should be placed inside a folder called myapp) and your .star file(s) in this folder.
+Pixlet also supports apps with mutiple .star files, so all associated files should be in the same folder.
+It is best practice to have 1 folder per app regardless of how many .star files your app needs.
 3. In the *Custom Content* text box, enter the file name minus the '.star'.
 Example: If your file is named *custom.star*, you will enter *custom* in the field.
 4. Enter a unique name in the *Content ID* field. (specifying this is what adds the app to the rotation)
 5. You can also pass in arguments as key=value pairs. in the *Arguments* box you can enter these pairs like this, separated with a semi-colon (;): ***key=value;key2=value 2***.
 (Scroll down to **Passing arguments** to see an example of how this works)